compulim/docs/testframework.md

 [https://facebook.github.io/jest/](https://facebook.github.io/jest/)

+"Write less, test more."

 Almost like `describe().it('should')`, it is `describe().test('something')`.
 Scoping with `describe()` is optional.

+### Pluses

+* Can be easily code-converted from Mocha `describe().it('should')` style
-Tests React by pairing server-side rendering (into strings) and snapshot testing.
+* Tests React by pairing server-side rendering (into strings) and snapshot testing
+* Although Jest is based on Jasmine, it is moving away from Jasmine

 ### WTF?
 No browser testing?